gsoft-inc/sg-orbit/README.md

 **Netlify**

-Login to [Netlify](https://app.netlify.com) and make sure you have access to te GSoft team and to the **sg-orbit** site.
+Login to [Netlify](https://app.netlify.com) and make sure you have access to the GSoft team and to **sg-orbit** site.

-Make sure the site `App ID` of the site **sg-orbit** match the `--site` parameter of the scripts `deploy:staging` and `deploy:prod` in the *website/package.json* file.
+Make sure the site `App ID` of **sg-orbit** site match the `--site` parameter of the scripts `deploy:staging` and `deploy:prod` in the *website/package.json* file.

-To deploy the website without building the static web app everytime, navigate to the *website* directory and execute any of the following commands:
+To deploy the website without building the static web app everytime, navigate to the *website* directory and execute any of the following command:

 ```bash
 yarn deploy:staging